 - In encryption, the ensuing encrypted string is of variable length while in hashing, the hash value is of fixed length.

 - The objective of encryption is to secure the confidentiality of the data and the purpose of hashing is to protect the integrity of the information.

 - The original information shared between two communicating parties can be accessed by using the right decoding key while hashing algorithms are made efficient in such a way that the hash value remains irreversible.

 Both encryption and hashing algorithms are used to protect the data from cyber-criminals.
 But both these schemes work differently in any given scenario.
-Hashing secures the data from almost all type of attacks, but it is difficult to achieve.
+Hashing secures the data from almost all types of attacks, but it is difficult to achieve.
 So, for this reason, encryption has a more practical use over hashing in most cases.
 However, their functionality varies with the change in the given situation.
-Hence, you must select between the two strategies depending upon the situation.
+Hence, you must select between the two strategies depending on the situation.